joonasy/rebirth/README.md

 # Rebirth

 Awesome front-end starter kit and opinionated styleguide for developing responsive, mobile first projects on the web.
-Everytime you start a new project with Rebirth it is meant to be modified to your project needs.
+Everytime you start a new project with Rebirth, recreate it to your project design.
 The idea behind Rebirth is not to be a framework but a starting point with predefined HTML, CSS and JavaScript recipes.

 Inspired by methods and ideas from various sources such as [SUIT CSS](https://github.com/suitcss/suit), [BEM](https://bem.info/), [INUITCSS](https://github.com/inuitcss), [SMACSS](https://smacss.com/), [OOCSS](http://oocss.org/) and [Bootstrap](http://getbootstrap.com).